zduey/kitchenmate/README.md

 ### [recipe-clipper](./packages/recipe_clipper/)

-Python library and CLI tool for extracting recipes from websites.
+Python library and CLI tool for extracting recipes from websites using [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) for broad website support, but falling back to LLM-based parsing (if enabled) for general support.

-- **Library**: Extract recipes programmatically from 100+ websites
-- **CLI**: Command-line tool with text, JSON, and Markdown output formats
-- **Supported Sites**: Uses [recipe-scrapers](https://github.com/hhursev/recipe-scrapers) for broad website support

-See [packages/recipe_clipper/README.md](./packages/recipe_clipper/README.md) for installation and usage instructions.

 ## Development

-This monorepo uses [uv](https://github.com/astral-sh/uv) for dependency management.
+This repo uses [uv](https://github.com/astral-sh/uv) for dependency management.

 ### Setup